vmware/vic-product/docs/user_doc/vic_vsphere_admin/reconfigure_appliance.md

 **Prerequisites**

 - Log in to a vSphere Web Client instance for the vCenter Server instance on which the vSphere Integrated Containers appliance is running.
-- If you use vSphere 6.5, log in to the Flex-based vSphere Web Client, not the HTML5 vSphere Client.
+- If you use vSphere 6.5 or 6.7, log in to the Flex-based vSphere Web Client, not the HTML5 vSphere Client.

 **Procedure**